Depending on the positions you’re hiring for, a bankruptcy on a candidate’s record may provide important information. Here’s what you need to know.

 Do Small Claims Show Up On Background Checks?

 It depends on the type of background check that’s ordered and what type of results you’re looking for during the screening process.
-That’s because a background check is typically composed of several different types of screenings, like criminal records checks, driving record (MVR) checks, and education verification checks.
+That’s because a background check is typically composed of several different types of screenings, like criminal record checks, driving record (MVR) checks, and education verification checks.

 Small claims will only show up on a background check if a Civil Court Background Check is included in the background screening.
 Whether a Civil Court Background Check is ordered depends on your organization’s screening policy and the specific types of positions for which you’re hiring.